 Kimono Benriya Toshinobō (きものべんりや としの坊)

 If you are passionate about kimonos, Toshinobō on Nanukamachi-dōri Street is a must-visit.
-While the staff doesn’t speak English, you can consult them about anything related to kimonos using a Translation App.
-The shop has everything you need to dress up in a kimono, including obi belts, obijime (strings for kimono), traditional sandals, and handbags.
+While the staff there doesn’t speak English, you can consult them about anything related to kimonos using a Translation App.
+The shop has everything you need to dress up in a kimono, including obi belts, obijime (strings for a kimono), traditional sandals, and handbags.

 Toshinobō also offers kimono rental services.
-While some people would hope the patterns are fancier, we love their collection as the patterns appear more elegant to us.
+While some people would hope that the patterns are fancier, we love their collection as the patterns appear more elegant to us.

 - The kimono rental cost at Toshinobō is 8,000 yen.